 In this blog I will talk about issues surrounding being an atheist as well as living a polyamorous lifestyle.
 Atheism, the lack of belief in any gods, is not a belief system so much as it is a conclusion that implies no other beliefs necessarily.
 Polyamory is having more than one open, consenting, loving relationship at a time.
 It is a lifestyle that takes maturity, honesty, excellent communication skills, etc. It is not for the guy/girls who just wants two girlfriends/boyfriends (etc) to have hot three-ways with (although that can happen).

 Virginia Brown (Ginny) (firstname.lastname@example.org)

 I was raised as a conservative, homeschooled Christian.
 During my childhood and through my college years, my life pretty much revolved around the church and Christianity.
 I was the kid who helped my Sunday School teacher pronounce “Amalekites,” who won at Bible trivia, who got asked to lead small groups and mentor younger girls.
 I have actually read the entire Bible, although not in one continuous read-through.
 I have countless Bible verses, liturgical prayers, and worship songs burned into my memory, probably never to depart.
 Then, at the age of 25, I lost my faith; now I’m a proud and vocal atheist.
-In addition to my apostasy, I’m a sexual outlaw: I’m in a polyamorous relationship with my fiance Shaun, the lovely Gina, and Gina’s husband Wes.
-I’m pursuing a master’s degree in human sexuality, and may continue working for a PhD if I’m a real glutton for punishment.
+In addition to my apostasy, I’m a sexual outlaw: I’m in a polyamorous relationship with my husband Shaun as well as other lovely people.
+I have a master’s degree in human sexuality, and may continue working for a PhD if I’m a real glutton for punishment.
 In my spare time I like to read, write fiction, knit, and sing.